NTakit/N_Mgmt/README.md

 ##### New features with dependencies :
   - Edition of code with CodeMirror (v4.1)
   - Edition of web pages with TinyMCE (v4.0.26)
-  - Uploads management with plupload (v2.1.2)
+  - Uploads management with plupload (v2.1.2), including drag & drop and queeing
   - Color picker with Colpick Color Picker (2013 version)

 ##### Other new features without dependencies :